thrackle-io/rules-engine/docs/src/src/protocol/economic/ruleProcessor/AppRuleDataFacet.sol/contract.AppRuleDataFacet.md

 ### addAccountMaxValueByRiskScore

-Validation block
-We create the rule now

 _maxValue size must be equal to _riskScore.
-The positioning of the arrays is ascendant in terms of risk levels, and descendant in the size of transactions. (i.e. if highest risk level is 99, the last balanceLimit will apply to all risk scores of 100.) eg. risk scores      balances         resultant logic
+The positioning of the arrays is ascendant in terms of risk score, and descendant in the size of transactions. (i.e. if highest risk score is 99, the last balanceLimit will apply to all risk scores of 100.) eg. risk scores      balances         resultant logic